-The ECMP shall document and fully detail compliance strategies and procedures to be employed to cause Work performance in accordance with requirements of applicable Environmental Laws and Environmental Approvals.
-This plan shall establish and/or document schedules, protocols, and methodologies to be used in accomplishing Work, with an emphasis on monitoring, reporting, corrective actions and adaptive management.
-The plan shall include a Compliance Action Plan (CAP).
-The CAP shall consist of a decision making matrix which will define the triggers for initiating or re-initiating environmental compliance actions for construction and maintenance activities including construction noise mitigation measures and the triggers for initiating mitigation measures.
-For each trigger, the CAP shall identify the appropriate type or level of environmental study or other compliance action necessary to ensure the ongoing validity of Project Environmental Approvals and commitments.
-In addition, the ECMP shall detail any mitigation required by Environmental Approvals and the Developer's approach to satisfying mitigation requirements, including mitigation requirements identified after completion of the ECMP.
+The ECMP must document and fully detail compliance strategies and procedures to be employed to cause Work performance in accordance with requirements of applicable Environmental Laws and Environmental Approvals.
+This plan must establish and/or document schedules, protocols, and methodologies to be used in accomplishing Work, with an emphasis on monitoring, reporting, corrective actions and adaptive management.
+The plan must include a Compliance Action Plan (CAP).
+The CAP must consist of a decision making matrix which shall define the triggers for initiating or re-initiating environmental compliance actions for construction and maintenance activities including construction noise mitigation measures and the triggers for initiating mitigation measures.
+For each trigger, the CAP must identify the appropriate type or level of environmental study or other compliance action necessary to ensure the ongoing validity of Project Environmental Approvals and commitments.
+In addition, the ECMP must detail any mitigation required by Environmental Approvals and Developer's approach to satisfying mitigation requirements, including mitigation requirements identified after completion of the ECMP.

-The ECMP shall include the following components:
+The ECMP must include the following components:

-• Environmental Permits, Issues, and Commitments (EPIC) Sheets

-The Developer shall develop and maintain EPIC construction plan sheets.
-Applicable permits and environmental commitments shall be identified on EPIC sheets and updated throughout the construction period to identify on-Site conditions.
-The State shall ensure that EPIC sheets shall include the Environmental Commitments required to ensure that any discharge from the Project site into a sanitary sewer system complies with appropriate codes and standards of the sanitary sewer owner.

-• Clean Water Act - Sections 404 and 401: Waters and Wetlands of the United States

-The Developer shall document how they will comply with the terms and conditions for Section 404 permit(s) issued to TxDOT by the U.S. Army Corps of Engineers (USACE) and associated Section 401 State Water Quality Certification(s) as administered by the Texas Commission on Environmental Quality (TCEQ) as well as any additional Section 404 permits and 401 certifications issued to the Developer during the life of the Project.
-The documentation at a minimum shall include:

-- a) Process for training personnel to recognize Waters of the U.S. that fall under the jurisdiction of the USACE, - b) Process for communicating the terms and conditions of all USACE 404 permits and TCEQ 401 certifications and other permits as necessary, - c) Procedures for carrying out any required mitigation, - d) Procedures for handling off-right-of-way Project Specific Locations (PSL) as required by all Section 404 permit(s) issued to either TxDOT or the Developer by the USACE.

-• Clean Water Act - Sections 402: Texas Pollutant Discharge Elimination System (TPDES)
+- Environmental Permits, Issues, and Commitments (EPIC) Sheets - Developer must develop and maintain EPIC construction plan sheets.
+Applicable permits and environmental commitments must be identified on EPIC sheets and updated throughout the construction period to identify on-Site conditions.
+The State must ensure that EPIC sheets shall include the Environmental Commitments required to ensure that any discharge from the Project site into a sanitary sewer system complies with appropriate codes and standards of the sanitary sewer owner. - Clean Water Act Sections 404 and 401: Waters and Wetlands of the United States - Developer must document how they shall comply with the terms and conditions for Section 404 permit(s) issued to TxDOT by the U.S. Army Corps of Engineers (USACE) and associated Section 401 State Water Quality Certification(s) as administered by the Texas Commission on Environmental Quality (TCEQ) as well as any additional Section 404 permits and 401 certifications issued to Developer during the life of the Project.
+The documentation at a minimum must include: - a) Process for training personnel to recognize Waters of the U.S. that fall under the jurisdiction of the USACE, - b) Process for communicating the terms and conditions of all USACE 404 permits and TCEQ 401 certifications and other permits as necessary, - c) Procedures for carrying out any required mitigation, - d) Procedures for handling off-right-of-way Project Specific Locations (PSL) as required by all Section 404 permit(s) issued to either TxDOT or Developer by the USACE. - Clean Water Act Sections 402: Texas Pollutant Discharge Elimination System (TPDES)

-The Developer shall document how they will comply with Section 402 of the CWA.
-The documentation shall include that the Developer has day-to-day operational control over activities necessary to ensure compliance with the Storm Water Pollution Prevention Plan (SW3P) and has the sole responsibility for any potential non-compliance issue.
-The documentation shall also include that the Developer is responsible for submitting a Notice of Intent (NOI) to TCEQ.
-The documentation at a minimum shall include:
+Developer must document how they shall comply with Section 402 of the Clean Water Act.
+The documentation must include that Developer has day-to-day operational control over activities necessary to ensure compliance with the Storm Water Pollution Prevention Plan (SW3P) and has the sole responsibility for any potential non-compliance issue.
+The documentation must also include that Developer is responsible for submitting a Notice of Intent (NOI) to TCEQ.
+The documentation at a minimum must include:

-- a) Process for training personnel on the requirements and conditions of the Texas Construction General Permits for Storm Water Discharges from Construction Sites (CGP), - b) Procedures for incorporating additional properties outside the original NEPA approved schematic and any off- right-of-way PSL within one linear mile of the Project limits to comply with the CGP and the Project's SW3P, - c) Procedures for handling non-compliance issues, - d) Escalation procedures for SW3P items.

-• State Listed Species and Unregulated Habitat
+- a) Process for training personnel on the requirements and conditions of the Texas Construction General Permits for Storm Water Discharges from Construction Sites (CGP), - b) Procedures for incorporating additional properties outside the original NEPA approved schematic and any off- right-of-way PSL within one linear mile of the Project limits to comply with the CGP and the Project's SW3P, - c) Procedures for handling non-compliance issues, - d) Escalation procedures for SW3P items. - State Listed Species and Unregulated Habitat